London, April 1804

-My maid brightened at the compliment, her brown eyes creasing at the corners, a shy smile tugging at her lips.
+She brightened at the compliment, her eyes creasing at the corners, a shy smile tugging at her lips.
 “You’re welcome, Your Grace,” she said with a quick curtsy.
-Then she turned away to open the top drawer of my bureau and begin sorting through the innumerable ribbons that crowded inside.
+She turned away then, to open the top drawer of my bureau and begin sorting through the innumerable ribbons that crowded inside.

 Knowing that it might take her some time to find what she sought, I closed my eyes and let my mind wander to the novel I had been reading before she arrived at my door.
-Like a bird in a gilded cage, I only ever felt truly free when I was allowed to spread the wings of my imagination.
+My imagination – judged to be far too overactive throughout my youth – gave me wings, and I spread them wide and lifted myself from the bench I sat upon to fly into the pages of my book.

 The air that licked my skin became so laden with humidity that it was stifling.
 I felt on the verge of perspiration when a welcome, imaginary breeze blew in from the west.
 I turned my face toward it and breathed deeply, savoring a complex mélange of blossoming flowers, sun-ripened fruit, freshly tilled earth, and the briny tang of sea salt.
 When next I opened my eyes, it was to see a band of pirates stalking a troupe of unsuspecting castaways through the dense undergrowth that spread out before me.
 Fur flashed in my periphery, and I lifted my gaze to watch a family of monkeys swing their way through the vine-choked canopy overhead.

 I would have given my dowry to step into the scene.
 No more lies, no more balls, no more insufferably boring dinner parties filled with ladies and gentlemen I could scarcely tolerate.
 Could this have been my life, if Marcus and I had fled together?
-It was a question I often asked myself.
 Who knew where our travels would have taken us.
 To the tip of the Grecian archipelago on a craggy isle littered with the toppled ruins of a shrine once dedicated to long dead gods.
 Or to a Caribbean island like the one from my book.
-Or to a long-forgotten corner of the continent, where the villagers still buried people with bricks between their teeth to keep them from coming back as vampires.
+Or to a long-forgotten corner of the continent, where the villagers still buried people with bricks between their teeth to keep them from rising from the grave as vampires.

 It wasn’t until Harriet bade me to step into my cream-colored gown that I came back to myself.